Retford: St Saviour's, Retford

-St Saviour's is a Grade II listed church in Retford which is located on the top of Moorgate Hill.
+St Saviour's is a Grade II listed church in Retford at the top of Moorgate Hill.
 It was designed by the Lincoln architect Edward James Willson, FSA and was completed in 1829.
 It was the first major project by Willson and cost £4,000.

 At the West End of the building are a pair of octagonal towers which have ogee shaped, lead covered, caps.
 The church is built in yellow brick, which has weathered to dark grey.
 There is a brass plaque at the church which says the following: "This first stone of the new chapel dedicated to the Saviour, and containing silver and copper coins of the reign of George the Fourth, was laid on the second day of June, AD 1828, by Henry Clark Hutchinson Esq., of Welham."
 The church was restored and repewed in 1877–8.
 In 1936 there was a reduction in seats and the removal of the side galleries.
 A major reordering of the inside of the church was carried out in 2001, removing the oak pews and replacing them with individual seats.

 The building seems to be far bigger than was required.
 BJ Biggs in 'Looking at Old Retford' (p14) notes: "There were 1,040 sittings and it is interesting to speculate whether they were ever fully occupied.
 At the time of the census of 1851 there was an average morning congregation of 300 adults and 123 children, and an average evening attendance of 400."